MicrosoftDocs/azure-devops-yaml-schema/task-reference/cmd-line-v2.md

 :::moniker range="<=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Use this task to run a command line script using Bash on Linux and macOS and cmd.exe on Windows.
+Use this task to run a command line script using Bash on Linux, macOS, and cmd.exe on Windows.
 <!-- :::editable-content-end::: -->

 :::moniker-end